Sayali276/Resume-parser/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 ### Prerequisites

-What things you need to install the software
+What things you need to install to run the website

 * [Node.js](https://nodejs.org/en/download/)
 * [MongoDb](https://www.mongodb.com/download-center/community)